BT Tower A2 2 Colour Screen Prints

 It was a hop skip and a jump, a train ride down to Peckham Print Studio. with my screen printing enthusiasm through the roof, at 5:30 pm, I got cracking with my screen printing, I had a quick word with Tom, at how much Ink I would need for 75 prints, As Tom Exclaimed 75!?
 I quickly edited that number down to 25, thinking I might be out my depth, and what would I do with 75 prints anyway?

-I was shown the ropes, I exposed the screen, washed it out, dried the screen, laid the screen on the print bed, registered the artwork to the Southbank Smooth 310gsm paper, I didnt wash the screen out proper, and for that reason the ink was not coming the the screen properly, Crap, I undid everything, rewashed the screen, went through the who process as described again, and this time it was printing well, with ink running out, and nearing 25 prints, I just managed to complete the first colour.
+I was shown the ropes, I exposed the screen, washed it out, dried the screen, laid the screen on the print bed, registered the artwork to the Southbank Smooth 310gsm paper, I didn’t wash the screen out proper, and for that reason, the ink was not coming to the screen properly, Crap, I undid everything, rewashed the screen, went through the who process as described again, and this time it was printing well, with ink running out, and nearing 25 prints, I just managed to complete the first colour.
 A pain with only having one screen, I was learning quickly screen print is very tough.
 I did the same for the line work artwork.
-Interestingly while registering the second colour on to the printed 1st layer, I chose to off set the print slightly to the right, in my opinion I think it makes the print work better and I was excited to finish printing.
-From start to finish 2 colour A2 prints of 25 took 6 hours roughly, I locked up and finished at 11pm, Happy to finish my screen printing.
+Interestingly while registering the second colour on to the printed 1st layer, I chose to offset the print slightly to the right, in my opinion, I think it makes the print work better and I was excited to finish printing.
+From start to finish 2 colour A2 prints of 25 took 6 hours roughly, I locked up and finished at 11 pm, Happy to finish my screen printing.